dynamsoft-docs/mobile-document-scanner-docs-js/guides/document-scanner.md

 You can choose one of the following methods to set up a Hello World page:

-1. **Build from source** – Download the source files from GitHub and compile the resource script yourself.
+1. **Build from source** – Download the source files from GitHub and compile the library files yourself.
 2. **Use precompiled scripts** – Use the precompiled resource scripts from npm or the CDN for a quicker setup.
+3. **Self-host resources** - Self-host both DDS and its dependencies on your web server.

 ### Option 1: Build from Source